Thamizhachi Thangapandian

-Thamizhachi Thangapandian, also known as Sumathy, is an Indian Tamil poet, lyricist, orator, politician and writer.
-She was elected to the Lok Sabha, lower house of the Parliament of India, from Chennai South constituency in the 2019 Indian general election as a member of the Dravida Munnetra Kazhagam.
+Thamizhachi Thangapandian (born 25 April 1962), also known as Sumathy, is an Indian poet, lyricist, orator, politician and writer.
+She has been a member of the Lok Sabha, the lower house of the Parliament of India, since the 2019 Indian general election as a member of the Dravida Munnetra Kazhagam (DMK).
 She worked as a lecturer in English at Queen Mary's College, Chennai before entering politics.

+Early life and education

+Thamizhachi Thangapandian was born in 1962 to V. Thangapandian and Rajamani Pappathy.
+Her higher education was completed at Thiagarajar College of Arts & Science, Madurai Kamarajar University and the University of Madras, Chennai.
+Her PhD was in English Literature.
+Her younger brother, Thengam Thenarasu, is an active DMK politician.